- Home

 The Zero Waste Action Plan outlines 8 implementation goals to help guide Arcata towards zero waste.
 The City of Arcata is currently striving for zero waste by fostering the following goals:

-- Zero Waste public education will create behavioral change and a citywide Zero waste culture.
+- Zero Waste public education will create behavioral change and a citywide Zero Waste culture.

-- City operations and policies will integrate zero waste strategies.
+- City operations and policies will integrate zero-waste strategies.

 - Waste prevention is Arcata's top priority for sustainable materials management.